FCB-Sunny/FCB-Sunny/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Sunny (actually this is nick name and I love sun)
 =========================================================================================================================================================================

-Senior Software engineer(Gen AI and Web application)
+Electronic & Robotic engineer(Specialize RF)
 ----------------------------------------------------

-Hello, world, I'm Sunny and I'm a senior AI and full stack developer!
-Originally a software engineer, I started learning AI and ML 5 years ago and have built several AI SaaS applications.
-I have a master's degree in computer science and love Python!
-I'm currently focusing on NLP applications, especially open source models like LLaMA and Bloom.
+Hello, world, I'm Sunny and I'm a senior Electronic & Robotic engineer!
+Originally a IOT, Drone and Robot, I started learning AI and ML 5 years ago and have built several AI solutions for robotic.
+I have a master's degree in computer science and love C++!
 I enjoy challenges and working independently.
 I hope my repositories can give you new ideas and new help.
 Thank you, world

-* 🖥️  See my portfolio at [several AI SaaS applications](http://getimg.ai)
-* 🧠  I'm learning Django
+* 🧠  I'm learning Machine learning
 * ⚡  I'm football fan and I love Leo Messi and FCB!
 Thanks

 ### Skills